Information and resources about Medical Assistance issues in Pennsylvania.

 Fact Sheet: Medical Assistance Transportation Program (MATP)

-Getting Medical Assistance for a Child (under 18) with a Severe Disability, Behavioral or Autism Spectrum Disorder
+Getting Medical Assistance for a Child with a Disability, Behavioral or Autism Spectrum Disorder under the PH-95 Category

-If your HealthChoices managed care plan denies your request for a service, such as a medication, home health care, or durable medical equipment, you have the right to appeal.
-You can also appeal if your plan stops, reduces, or changes a service you have been getting.
-[PDF]
+If your Community HealthChoices (CHC) managed care plan denies your request for a service, such as personal assistance services, you have the right to appeal.
+You can also appeal if your plan stops or reduces a service you have been getting.
+If your plan says the service you want is “not medically necessary,” this explains how to appeal that determination (June 2024)

 MAWD or Marketplace? - What Pennsylvanians with Disabilities Need to Know About Choosing Health Insurance Coverage